• Skip to primary navigation

 Timeline: August 17, 2019 - August 31, 2019 (23 months out)

-Over the course of a couple of weeks I worked with Murielle, a safari specialist & general manager for True Africa: The Safari Company, to finalize our itinerary for Tanzania.
-She put together an amazing PDF itinerary highlighting all of the accommodations for our trip & all of the amazing attractions we would get to experience.
+Over the course of a couple of weeks I worked with Murielle, a safari specialist & general manager for True Africa: The Safari Company, to finalize the itinerary for Tanzania.
+She put together an amazing PDF itinerary highlighting all of the accommodations for the trip & all of the amazing attractions I would get to experience.

-Once we finalized the itinerary, we knew the price of the safari & everything that would be included in that price.
-In general, the price included our lodging, in country transportation (air & ground), park permits, most of our meals, & laundry at a couple places.
-To hold our reservations, we put down a 30% deposit.
-The balance will be due 10 weeks prior to trip.
+Once we finalized the itinerary, I knew the price of the safari & everything that would be included in that price.
+In general, the price included lodging, in country transportation (air & ground), park permits, most meals, & laundry at a couple places.
+To hold the reservations, I put down a 30% deposit.
+The balance was due 10 weeks prior to trip.

-We didn’t have any time to waste before we started saving for our big trip.
+There was no time to waste to start saving for the big trip.
 So, first, I sat down and tried to come up with a total estimate for the trip.
 I came up with the following list of things to add up to determine an estimate for the total trip cost.

 Timeline: February 2, 2020 (17 months out)